 10 Ways Conservation Commissions and Others Can Help Protect Coldwater Streams and Their Inhabitants

 (1) ► Find out where the wild trout/coldwater stream reaches are in your community (e.g., consult the “CFR” list on the Mass.
-Division of Fisheries and Wildlife (DFW)’s Coldwater Fish Resources (CFR) web page: http://www.mass.gov/eea/agencies/dfg/dfw/wildlife-habitat-conservation/what-is-cfr-.html, where you can access a statewide list (sortable by watershed) and interactive map showing the location of all CFR streams.
+Division of Fisheries and Wildlife (MassWildlife’s) Coldwater Fish Resources (CFR) web page: https://www.mass.gov/info-details/coldwater-fish-resources, where you can access a statewide list and interactive map showing the location of all CFR streams.

-NOTE: the failure of a stream to appear on the CFR list should not be interpreted to mean there are no CFR species there; it may be that DFW staff have yet to conduct fish species sampling in that waterway.
-Conservation Commissioners, Agents, wetland scientists, anglers and others may know of wild trout streams not (yet) on DFW’s list and can bring them to DFW’s attention (see below).
+NOTE: the failure of a stream to appear on the CFR list should not be interpreted to mean there are no CFR species there; it may be that MassWildlife staff has yet to conduct fish species sampling in that waterway.
+Conservation Commissioners, Agents, wetland scientists, anglers and others may know of wild trout streams not (yet) on MassWildlife’s list and can bring them to MassWildlife’s attention (see below).

-(2) ► Use the state Rivers/Wetlands Act law and regulations and the permitting process to retain/restore streamside vegetation along “CFR” and similar streams to enhance the Riverfront Area Resource Area’s functions and values (help keep water shaded, cool and clean + fuel the aquatic food chain, e.g.) for the eight Interests of the Act (see the nine Riparian Area fact sheets at http://www.mass.gov/eea/agencies/dfg/der/publications/technical-resources for more info).
+(2) ► Use the state Rivers/Wetlands Act law and regulations and the permitting process to retain/restore streamside vegetation along “CFR” and similar streams to enhance the Riverfront Area Resource Area’s functions and values (help keep water shaded, cool and clean + fuel the aquatic food chain, e.g.).
+See the nine Riparian Area fact sheets at https://www.mass.gov/eea/agencies/dfg/der/publications/technical-resources for more info).

 “Cold-water fishery means waters in which the mean of the maximum daily temperature over a seven day period generally does not exceed 68º F (20ºC) and, when other ecological factors are favorable (such as habitat) are capable of supporting a year round population of cold-water stenothermal aquatic life such as trout.
 Waters designated as cold-water fisheries by [DEP] in 314 CMR 4.00 and waters designated as cold-water fishery resources by the Division of Fisheries and Wildlife are cold-water fisheries.
 Waters where there is evidence based on a fish survey that a cold-water fish population and habitat exist are also cold-water fisheries.
 Cold-water fish include but are not limited to brook trout (Salvelinus fontinalis), rainbow trout (Oncorhynchus mykiss), brown trout (Salmo trutta), creek chubsucker (Erimyzon oblongus) and fallfish (Semotilus corporalis).”
 [N.B.: DFW’s “CFR” species list does not include the creek chubsucker or fallfish, but it does include the slimy sculpin (Cottus cognatus) and longnose sucker (Catostomus catostomus).
 DFW has requested that DEP modify its list accordingly.]